 - Gleb Durokov, 40s, an actor

-*The Domovs have question marks because they are… interesting.
+*The Domovs have question marks by their ages because they are… interesting.
 Mm, yes, that is the word I’m looking for, interesting…

 This week’s questions:

 - Do the surnames sound silly?
-I made some of them up…
+(Almost none of them come up in the text.)

-- Any resources on 9th Cent.
-Slavic “castles”?
-Post a link down below!
+- Any resources on 9th Century Slavic “castles”?